junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Placed on the Union Calendar, Calendar No. 206.
 - 2007-09-17 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-331.
 - 2007-09-17 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-331.
+- 2007-09-19 — Rules Committee Resolution H. Res.
+664 Reported to House.
+Rule provides for consideration of H.R.
+2881 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order againist consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+In lieu of the amendment in the nature of substitute recommended by the Committee on Transportation and Infrastructure now printed in the bill, the amendment in the nature of a substitute printed in part A of the report of the Committee on Rules accompanying this resolution, modified by the amendment printed in part B of such report, shall be considered as adopted in the House and in the Commmittee of the Whole.
+- 2007-09-20 — Amendment (A001) offered by Mr. Oberstar. (consideration: CR H10673-10679; text: CR H10673-10679)
+- 2007-09-20 — Amendment (A002) offered by Mr. LaTourette. (consideration: CR H10680-10681; text: CR H10680)
+- 2007-09-20 — Amendment (A003) offered by Mr. Poe. (consideration: CR H10681; text: CR H10681)
+- 2007-09-20 — Amendment (A004) offered by Mr. Shays. (consideration: CR H10681-10682; text: CR H10681)
+- 2007-09-20 — Amendment (A005) offered by Mr. Hastings (FL). (consideration: CR H10682; text: CR H10682)
+- 2007-09-20 — Amendment (A006) offered by Mr. Costello. (consideration: CR H10682-10684; text: CR H10683)
+- 2007-09-20 — Amendment (A007) offered by Mr. Klein (FL). (consideration: CR H10684-10685; text: CR H10684)
+- 2007-09-20 — Amendment (A008) offered by Mr. Neugebauer. (consideration: CR H10685-10687; text: CR H10685)
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Amendment agreed to Committee of the Whole
+- 2007-09-20 — Considered under the provisions of rule H. Res.
+664. (consideration: CR H10636-10687; text of measure as reported in House: CR H10650-10673)
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Costello amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Hastings (FL) amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Klein (FL) amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the LaTourette amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Neugebauer amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Oberstar amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Poe amendment.
+- 2007-09-20 — DEBATE - Pursuant to the provisions of H. Res.
+664, the Committee of the Whole proceeded with 10 minutes of debate on the Shays amendment.
+- 2007-09-20 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2881.
+- 2007-09-20 — House amendment agreed to: On agreeing to the Costello amendment (A006) Agreed to by voice vote.
+- 2007-09-20 — House amendment agreed to: On agreeing to the Hastings (FL) amendment (A005) Agreed to by voice vote.
+- 2007-09-20 — House amendment agreed to: On agreeing to the Klein (FL) amendment (A007) Agreed to by voice vote.
+- 2007-09-20 — House amendment agreed to: On agreeing to the LaTourette amendment (A002) Agreed to by voice vote.
+- 2007-09-20 — House amendment agreed to: On agreeing to the Neugebauer amendment (A008) Agreed to by recorded vote: 418 - 0 (Roll no. 889).
+- 2007-09-20 — House amendment agreed to: On agreeing to the Oberstar amendment (A001) as modified Agreed to by voice vote.(text as modified: CR H10680)
+- 2007-09-20 — House amendment agreed to: On agreeing to the Poe amendment (A003) Agreed to by voice vote.
+- 2007-09-20 — House amendment agreed to: On agreeing to the Shays amendment (A004) Agreed to by voice vote.
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered
+- 2007-09-20 — House amendment offered/reported by : Amendment (A001) offered by Mr. Oberstar.(consideration: CR H10673-10679; text: CR H10673-10679)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A002) offered by Mr. LaTourette.(consideration: CR H10680-10681; text: CR H10680)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A003) offered by Mr. Poe.(consideration: CR H10681; text: CR H10681)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A004) offered by Mr. Shays.(consideration: CR H10681-10682; text: CR H10681)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A005) offered by Mr. Hastings (FL).(consideration: CR H10682; text: CR H10682)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A006) offered by Mr. Costello.(consideration: CR H10682-10684; text: CR H10683)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A007) offered by Mr. Klein (FL).(consideration: CR H10684-10685; text: CR H10684)
+- 2007-09-20 — House amendment offered/reported by : Amendment (A008) offered by Mr. Neugebauer.(consideration: CR H10685-10687; text: CR H10685)
+- 2007-09-20 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+664 and Rule XVIII.
+- 2007-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-20 — Oberstar amendment (A001) modified by unanimous consent. (consideration: CR H10680)
+- 2007-09-20 — On agreeing to the Costello amendment (A006) Agreed to by voice vote.
+- 2007-09-20 — On agreeing to the Hastings (FL) amendment (A005) Agreed to by voice vote.
+- 2007-09-20 — On agreeing to the Klein (FL) amendment (A007) Agreed to by voice vote.
+- 2007-09-20 — On agreeing to the LaTourette amendment (A002) Agreed to by voice vote.
+- 2007-09-20 — On agreeing to the Neugebauer amendment (A008) Agreed to by recorded vote: 418 - 0 (Roll no. 889).
+- 2007-09-20 — On agreeing to the Oberstar amendment (A001) as modified Agreed to by voice vote. (text as modified: CR H10680)
+- 2007-09-20 — On agreeing to the Poe amendment (A003) Agreed to by voice vote.
+- 2007-09-20 — On agreeing to the Shays amendment (A004) Agreed to by voice vote.
+- 2007-09-20 — On passage Passed by recorded vote: 267 - 151 (Roll no. 890).
+- 2007-09-20 — Passed/agreed to in House: On passage Passed by recorded vote: 267 - 151 (Roll no. 890).
+- 2007-09-20 — Roll call votes on amendments in House
+- 2007-09-20 — Rule H. Res.
+664 passed House.
+- 2007-09-20 — Rule provides for consideration of H.R.
+2881 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order againist consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+In lieu of the amendment in the nature of substitute recommended by the Committee on Transportation and Infrastructure now printed in the bill, the amendment in the nature of a substitute printed in part A of the report of the Committee on Rules accompanying this resolution, modified by the amendment printed in part B of such report, shall be considered as adopted in the House and in the Commmittee of the Whole.
+- 2007-09-20 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+2881.
+- 2007-09-20 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2007-09-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2881.
+- 2007-09-20 — The Speaker designated the Honorable Diana DeGette to act as Chairwoman of the Committee.
+- 2007-09-20 — The previous question was ordered pursuant to the rule. (consideration: CR H10687)